skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 - [x] Generate data files for posting on GitHub

 ## Writeup

-- [ ] Update results and discussion to account for new results
-- [ ] Update vocabulary to ensure we're consistent with prescribed, dispensed, refilled, etc.
+### Quick wins
 - [ ] Add note in main text about rationale for using custom weights
 - [ ] Note the size of bias in restricting to diagnosis positions 1 and 2
 - [ ] Note that some antibiotics may have been given for an appropriate, non-respiratory condition but linked to an inappropriate respiratory condition.
-- [ ] Aggregate and present chronic codes by ICD9 and ICD10
 - [ ] turn odds increases into odds ratios
-- [ ] re-label vertical axis of figure 1 to note that these are antibiotic prescriptions
 - [ ] Amend figure 2 legend to NOT refer to all prescriptions, as that has been removed.
-- [ ] Table 2: add a column with N for each category and what proportion of the top antibiotic recipients each category accounts for.
-Add footnote to remark that some patients may be in more than one category.
-- [x] Remove Tables S5-S7 (or combine S5-S6 and remove non-antibiotic prescriptions)
 - [ ] lessen self-criticism about impact of covid pandemic and argue why findings are still generalizable
 - [ ] discuss/emphasize role of children with cohronic conditions in overall antibiotic prescribing trends in the Discussion
-- [ ] tighten discussion of links with other studies, maybe remove bit about LMICs.
 - [ ] Note that kids with chronic conditions may differ between private and medicare/medicaid.
 - [ ] adjust title to refer to first 5 years of life and to chronic conditions
 - [ ] abstract: note that "privatey insured children" in the US receive high volumes of antibiotics.
+- [ ] Justify 20% cutoff for high-frequency dispensation
+- [ ] In addition to lack of vaccines for some of the culprit bugs, other factors such overdiagnosis of bacterial infections and high rates of care seeking for minor self-limited viral illnesses are worth mentioning as contributors to antibiotic overuse
+- [ ] Consider mentioning in the limitations that this does not include treatments that occur in hospitals, EDs, or offices, so that the results may actually underestimate the true prevalence of antibiotic consumption

+### Figure updates
+- [ ] Insert version of Figure 1 split by those with/without chronic conditions
+- [ ] re-label vertical axis of figure 1 to note that these are antibiotic prescriptions
+- [ ] Table 2: add a column with N for each category and what proportion of the top antibiotic recipients each category accounts for.
+Add footnote to remark that some patients may be in more than one category.
+- [ ] Aggregate and present chronic codes by ICD9 and ICD10
+- [x] Remove Tables S5-S7 (or combine S5-S6 and remove non-antibiotic prescriptions)
+- [ ] Give full list of antibiotics included in the Supplement
+- [ ] Include full list of CCS delineations in supplement
+- [ ] Export figures as TIF with 600dpi, 9-10pt font.
+- [ ] Shift regional figures to supplement

+### Comprehensive checks
+- [ ] Update results and discussion to account for new results
+- [ ] Update all numbers with re-run
+- [ ] Update vocabulary to ensure we're consistent with prescribed, dispensed, refilled, etc.
+- [ ] tighten discussion of links with other studies, maybe remove bit about LMICs.
 - [ ] shorten first 2-3 paragraphs to 1-2 paragraphs?
 - [ ] Consider rewording the statement that "little is known about the extent and variation of antibiotic consumption in this group."
 Although I agree that this study addresses a gap, a lot is already known about antibiotic prescribing for this group.
 More specific language about the gap addressed could be helpful.
 - [ ] Since studying children with chronic conditions is a focus of the study, it would be helpful to provide more background on the motivation for studying these populations.
 This could replace some of the background on antibiotic resistance and stewardship.
-- [ ] Justify 20% cutoff for high-frequency dispensation
-- [ ] Give full list of antibiotics included in the Supplement
-- [ ] Include full list of CCS delineations in supplement
-- [ ] In addition to lack of vaccines for some of the culprit bugs, other factors such overdiagnosis of bacterial infections and high rates of care seeking for minor self-limited viral illnesses are worth mentioning as contributors to antibiotic overuse
-- [ ] Consider mentioning in the limitations that this does not include treatments that occur in hospitals, EDs, or offices, so that the results may actually underestimate the true prevalence of antibiotic consumption
-- [ ] Update all numbers with re-run
+- [ ] Verify that main text is under 3,000 words

+# 13 Sep 2022